awsdocs/amazon-mq-developer-guide/doc_source/rabbitmq-queue-sync.md

    1. For **Apply to**, choose **Exchanges and queues** from the dropdown list\.

-   1. For **Priority**, enter an integer greater than zero\.
-Because the Amazon MQ managed policy `ha-all-AWS-OWNED-DO-NOT-DELETE` is configured with priority zero by default, you must enter a higher priority value for your custom batch policy to take effect\.
+   1. For **Priority**, enter an integer greater than all other policies in applied to the vhost\.
+You can apply exactly one set of policy definitions to RabbitMQ queues and exchanges at any given time\.
+RabbitMQ chooses the matching policy with the highest priority value\.
 For more information about policy priorities and how to combine policies, see [Policies](https://www.rabbitmq.com/parameters.html#policies) in the RabbitMQ Server Documentation\.

    1. For **Definition**, add the following key\-value pairs:
       + **ha\-sync\-batch\-size**=*100*\.
 Choose **Number** from the dropdown list\.